 Did You Know?

 University of Cambridge researchers discovered that habitual cocaine use prematurely accelerates aging of the brain, particularly the regions responsible for making decisions, memory and attention.

 Cocaine Addiction and Withdrawal

 Cocaine addiction is more psychological than physiological, but that does not make withdrawal any easier.
 Cocaine’s withdrawal symptoms often include:

 - Acute anxiety

 - Cravings for cocaine

 - Minor physical symptoms, such as aches and pains, chills and tremors

 Although most of the physical symptoms will dissipate within one to two weeks, only behavioral intervention will help with the cravings, which can last for years.

 Our addiction specialists are equipped to provide you with any type of information you need, including finding the right rehab center for your situation.
-Contact our cocaine abuse hotline today at 1-888-287-0471 to get started on the road to good health and clean living.
+Contact our cocaine crisis line today at to get started on the road to good health and clean living.